-You can also use manually sorting to keep a shelf sorted by a specific column, instead of the default.
-For example, you might want to sort a shelf of a series by their release dates.
+You can also use manually sorting to keep the games of a shelf sorted in a specific order.
+For example, you might want to sort a shelf by the order you want to play them.

 Do you find this sorting feature helpful?
 How do you use the sorting feature?